 Boil the green peas and keep aside.

-Roast in oil the minced ginger and garlic on medium flame until you get an aroma, but not browned.
-Add the onions and chili and saute until translucent.
-Add the grated carrots, cooked peas, and salt and saute for 5 minutes.
+Stir-fry the minced galangal/ ginger and garlic in oil on a high flame until you get an aroma, but not browned.
+Add the onions and chili and stir-fry until translucent.
+Add the grated carrots, bell peppers/ capsicum, cooked peas, soy sauce and stir-fry for 5 minutes.

-Asian stir-fried chicken with red rice and red beans is another red rice recipe you might love.
+Like this fried rice?
+Asian stir-fried chicken with red rice and red beans is another recipe with red rice you might love.

 In search of brown rice recipes?
 GO for:

 Looking for a low-carb rice/ keto option?
 Try these: